-If the conversion specification is preceded by a lx, it means that the associated argument is a long and lf indicates a double.
-If no length modifier precedes the conversion specification, the associated argument is assumed to be an int. instead of an int.
+If the conversion specification is preceded by a lx, it means that the associated argument is a long while lf indicates a double.
+If no length modifier precedes the conversion specification, the associated argument is assumed to be an int.
 A lone l preceding the conversion specification is ignored in Sun C because ints and longs are the same.

-On scanf(), arguments are pointers.
-Sizes in \$ specifiers must be correct: \$f for floats and \$lf for doubles.
+In calls to scanf(), the arguments are pointers.
+Sizes in format specifiers must be correct: use %f for floats and %lf for doubles.